kamilazdybal/kamilazdybal.github.io/index.md

 # Condensed notes on combustion

 These are dense notes on combustion concepts.
 They are a collection of knowledge that I acquired at the beginning of my PhD, being completely unfamiliar with the combustion science.
-They start from the preliminary notions that are needed in understanding the combustion language.
-Next, they introduce the elements of thermodynamics relevant to the study of combustion, and finally present the governing differential relations for reactive flows in various systems.

 <sup>This document is still under construction...
 Would you like to help in completing it?</sup>